 Flying Squirrel // Really, what’s not to love about this place?
 A huge selection of craft beer on tap, plus beer specials on Thursday and Friday nights, makes Flying Squirrel a super hot spot for food and a drink in Chattanooga.
 Their food and cocktails are also amazing.

-Barley // This is one of the more recent additions to the Chattanooga beer scene (opened in summer 2017).
-Barley is a tap room and bottle shop that boasts more than 60 taps, a massive bottle selection, live music, local art and more.
-It’s situated on MLK Blvd., right near JJ’s Bohemia and The Coin Op arcade.
+Barley // Barley (opened 2017) is a tap room and bottle shop that boasts more than 60 taps, a massive bottle and can selection, live music, local art, a comedy open-mic, kitten yoga on occasion, and more.
+It’s situated on MLK Blvd., right near JJ’s Bohemia and several restaurants.
 It’s a great spot for beer newbies, as you’re bound to find something to enjoy in their vast selection.

-Naked River Brewing Co. // This one just opened up in November, and it’s quickly becoming a popular spot!
+Naked River Brewing Co. // This one opened up in November 2018, and it’s quickly becoming a popular spot!
 Naked River boasts a variety of brews, ranging from hoppy IPAs to a Moon Pie stout.
-I’m excited to see what seasonal beers they crank out next year in the warmer weather.
+I’m excited to see what seasonal beers they crank out in the warmer weather.
 And you can bet I’ll be making some beer brownies with that Moon Pie stout!

 WanderLinger Brewing Co. // This is the latest brewery to hit Chattanooga (opened late November 2018).
 After nearly two years of work, I’m so glad WanderLinger is open for business and making some fantastic beers.
 I’m already a fan of their West Coast style IPA and lager.